-All University General and Information Technology-Related Assets (including Federally-owned) that are moveable from one location to another, including abandoned property, that is unwanted, worn-out, obsolete, excess to the University’s needs, or otherwise unsuitable for intended use.
+All University General Assets, Electronic Devices, and Electronic Media that are moveable from one location to another, including abandoned property, that is unwanted, worn-out, obsolete, excess to the University’s needs, or otherwise unsuitable for intended use.

-Property and assets that are purchased with University funds or with grant funds, donated to the University, or acquired for the University through any other means, are the property of the University of Virginia and do not belong to specific individuals.
+Property and assets that are purchased with University funds, donated to the University, or acquired for the University through any other means, are the property of the University of Virginia.
 The University will dispose of its surplus property in a fiscally responsible manner in accordance with state and federal regulations.

 - utilizing University property efficiently;